Here's How Your Trade United Airlines Holdings Inc. (UAL) Aggressively Right Now

 UAL’s Market Performance

-UAL stocks went down by -4.94% for the week, with a monthly drop of -1.34% and a quarterly performance of 26.03%, while its annual performance rate touched 106.49%.
-The volatility ratio for the week stands at 5.36% while the volatility levels for the past 30 days are set at 4.05% for United Airlines Holdings Inc..
-The simple moving average for the period of the last 20 days is -5.90% for UAL stocks with a simple moving average of 25.12% for the last 200 days.
+UAL stocks went up by 2.43% for the week, with a monthly drop of -5.46% and a quarterly performance of 36.03%, while its annual performance rate touched 83.91%.
+The volatility ratio for the week stands at 2.35% while the volatility levels for the past 30 days are set at 3.62% for United Airlines Holdings Inc..
+The simple moving average for the period of the last 20 days is -2.12% for UAL stocks with a simple moving average of 26.54% for the last 200 days.

 Analysts’ Opinion of UAL